Property Evaluation

 - the BorrowerBorrowerPerson who is the obligor per the Note. will make after the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower. , and

-You should ensure that the BorrowerBorrowerPerson who is the obligor per the Note. completes the repairs and improvements identified on the Completion/Repair ScheduleCompletion/Repair ScheduleThe Required Repair Schedule to the Multifamily Loan Agreement (Form 6001 series) and the applicable parts of the Multifamily Loan Agreement (or other agreement approved by Fannie Mae) that evidence the: Borrower’s agreement to perform Completion/Repairs and other identified capital… as outlined below.
+completes the repairs and improvements identified on the Completion/Repair ScheduleCompletion/Repair ScheduleThe Required Repair Schedule to the Multifamily Loan Agreement (Form 6001 series) and the applicable parts of the Multifamily Loan Agreement, or other Fannie Mae-approved agreement, evidencing:

 |

-Comply with Part II, Chapter 2: Valuation and Income, Section 201.02C: Appraised Value. |
+Comply with Part II, Chapter 2: Valuation and Income, Section 202.03A: Appraised Value. |

-For items identified as a Completion/ Repair by the PCA when the estimated expense requires you to comply with Part III, Chapter 3 for a Moderate Rehabilitation Property |
+Completion/Repairs in the PCA that require compliance with Part III, Chapter 3 for a Moderate Rehabilitation Property |

 Comply with Part III, Chapter 3: Moderate Rehabilitation Mortgage Loans. |

-For all other Rehabilitation Work that was not identified as a Completion/Repair by the PCA |
+All other Rehabilitation Work not identified as a Completion/Repair in the PCA |

 Comply with Part III, Chapter 3: Moderate Rehabilitation Mortgage Loans. |